sergeimolinari/IDOS-PPP/README.md

   - Double check the excel sheet if the issue about “median/average” has been settled now everywhere in the excel file.

-- Amirah -> I am not sure we had planned to regress the index on growth or the change in the index on growth?
-Anyways, I thought it over again and just a quick note regarding the regression setup:

-  - In case we regress the index on growth: regressing a level variable - such our index measuring government service provision - on a change variable like annual GDP growth can pose both conceptual and statistical challenges.
-The interpretation is not always straightforward, as this regression assumes that short-term economic growth leads directly to shifts in a stock or a structural outcome, which is unlikely to be the case unless the index is highly responsive to economic cycles.
-Also, there’s a potential mismatch in variable properties (levels vs. differences), which can lead to spurious results, especially if the index trends over time while GDP growth fluctuates.
-So it is more appropriate to regress changes in the index on GDP growth (likely I just missed that in our meeting), or using lagged GDP growth as a predictor of the index level to better capture delayed effects.
-I also realized that if we use year fixed effects shocks in specific years will be accounted for (such as the financial crisis and the COVID).
-It wasn’t clear that we plan to use fixed effects (although quite challenging with such a small sample).
-  - In case we regress the ‘change’ in the index on growth: We will be faced with the v limited variation in the dependent variable (ΔIndex) which we have already seen in our results.
-This will reduce the statistical power of our regression.
-On the other hand, we have high volatility in our independent variable (GDP growth): This large fluctuation will likely introduce noise.
-Unless there's a strong, consistent relationship, this volatility could weaken coefficient significance and increase standard errors.
-Generally even if we do the change on change, government deliverables evolve gradually while GDP growth is cyclical and volatile.
-This mismatch could result in weak or insignificant correlations, especially over short time spans.
-Though of course the changes across sample countries despite the observations over time may produce reasonable results.
-So we can and should run the regressions anyway but we should be prepared for unwanted results.
-In such a case it maybe better to invest in interpreting the fantastic visual results produced focusing on the observed interesting trends and outliers.

-- Amirah -> Please find below:

-  1. a list of potential control variables and reasons why they may be relevant
-  1. a suggestion for a good regression strategy.
-Markus will you please check and re-confirm with Sergei.

-  - additional regressors/control variables - they should mainly “not” be correlated with our main regressor GDP growth:
+- Summary of Amirah's Guidelines -> Amirah has provided a comprehensive set of guidelines and considerations for conducting regression analysis on your dataset, particularly focusing on the relationship between government service provision indices and economic growth.
+Here's a breakdown of her points:

+  1. Conceptual and Statistical Challenges

+  - Regression Setup:
+    1. Index on Growth: Regressing a level variable (like a government service provision index) on a change variable (like annual GDP growth) can be problematic.
+It assumes that short-term economic fluctuations directly impact structural outcomes, which may not be the case.
+    1. Change in Index on Growth: Regressing changes in the index on GDP growth might face issues due to limited variation in the dependent variable and high volatility in GDP growth, potentially leading to weak or insignificant results.
+  - Alternative Approaches:
+    1. Lagged GDP Growth: Using lagged GDP growth as a predictor can better capture delayed effects on the index level.
+    1. Fixed Effects: Incorporating year fixed effects can account for shocks in specific years (e.g., financial crisis, COVID-19).
+Even though this approach is quite challenging with such a small sample.

+  2. Control Variables -> Amirah suggests several control variables that could be relevant for your regression analysis:

-    - Official Development Assistance (ODA): in low and middle -income countries, a large share of service delivery maybe funded externally.
+  - Official Development Assistance (ODA): External funding may significantly impact service delivery in low and middle-income countries.
-    - log(population) and the urbanization level: population scale and density or the scale and geography of the population could affect service delivery (e.g. per capita coverage, logistical costs). level of urbanization measured as= (Urban population/ Total population) x 100
+  - Population and Urbanization: Population scale and urbanization level can affect service delivery logistics and coverage. (use log(pop) -> population scale and density or the scale and geography of the population could affect service delivery (e.g. per capita coverage, logistical costs). level of urbanization measured as= (Urban population/ Total population) x 100).
-    - Institutional quality (Rule of Law, Government Effectiveness, Control of Corruption, Democracy Index/regime type: from the World Governance Indicators): strong institutions help translate GDP into actual service delivery.
-Countries with same income levels may differ a lot in performance due to governance quality and responsiveness.
+  - Institutional Quality: Indicators like Rule of Law, Government Effectiveness, and Control of Corruption from the World Governance Indicators can influence how effectively GDP translates into service delivery.
-    - Demographics such as % of population under 15, that is the dependency ratio: young populations require more education and health services, influencing both needs and policy priorities (the assumption would be the higher the rate the more we should observe gov provision.
+  - Demographics: The percentage of the population under 15 (dependency ratio) can affect the demand for education and health services.
-    - Fiscal capacity such as government spending as % of GDP, tax revenue as % of GDP:
+  - Fiscal Capacity: Government spending and tax revenue as percentages of GDP can indicate the capacity to channel resources into services.
-      GDP enables capacity, but actual government spending channels that capacity into services (I have doubts about this one but worth it to look into it, I see also the counter logic not to use it).
-    - Human capital indicators such as the literacy rate (or illiteracy for that matter) and average years of schooling: These are both outcome variables but are also “facilitators” of service provision, especially in health and education sectors (the higher the easier is distribution so to speak).
+  - Human Capital: Literacy rates and average years of schooling can facilitate service provision, particularly in health and education sectors.
-    - Conflict such as the presence of conflict, fragility index, or dummy for fragile
-      states: conflict-affected countries likely to experience service delivery breakdowns regardless of GDP.
-This variable is included in our protection index but not in the provision index so can be safely used as a regressor for the Provision P.
-  - regression model: Despite the limited number of years we should make use of the panel nature of our dataset as Markus has stressed several times.
-We should:
+  - Conflict: Presence of conflict or fragility can disrupt service delivery, making it a relevant control variable, especially for the Provision index.

+  3. Regression Strategy

-    - Use panel data with country fixed effects to control for unobserved time-invariant characteristics.
-    - Add year fixed effects to control for time shocks.
+  - Panel Data: Utilize the panel nature of your dataset with country fixed effects to control for unobserved time-invariant characteristics and year fixed effects to account for time shocks.
-    - Consider using clustered standard errors at the country level to account for serial correlation.
+  - Clustered Standard Errors: Use clustered standard errors at the country level to address serial correlation.
-    - Since GDP growth is quite volatile we could lag GDP growth, so for example use average growth over the past 2–3 years to reflect the delayed impact on government capabilities.
+  - Lagged Variables: Consider using lagged GDP growth or average growth over past years to reflect delayed impacts.
-    - We should probably introduce the additional controls one after the other to see how the regression changes with additions and to observe the robustness in our variables.

-I just thought mostly about controls for the Provision P we should also think about suitable controls for the other Ps.
-I will do so after my return from my short holiday.
-So Markus (and Tina) please check and let us (particularly Sergei) know what you think and whether you would like to further discuss any aspect.
-Sergei will you be able to get the variables and implement the regression strategy if we agree on it?
+  - Incremental Introduction of Controls: Introduce additional control variables one by one to observe their impact on the regression results and ensure robustness.

+  4. Insights and Next Steps

+  - Data Collection: Gather the suggested control variables from reliable sources.
+    Ensure that the data is consistent and covers the same time period and countries as your main dataset.
+  - Regression Implementation:
+    1. Software and Tools: Use statistical software like R, Stata, or Python (with libraries like pandas, statsmodels, and linearmodels for panel data analysis) to implement the regression models.
+    1. Model Specification: Start with a basic model and gradually introduce control variables to assess their impact on the regression coefficients and overall model fit.
+    1. Diagnostics: Conduct diagnostic tests to check for multicollinearity, heteroskedasticity, and serial correlation.
+Address any issues that arise.
+  - Interpretation and Reporting:
+    1. Focus on Robustness: Emphasize the robustness of your findings and be prepared to interpret results even if they are not statistically significant.
+    1. Visualization: Continue to leverage the visual results you have produced.
+       Highlight interesting trends and outliers in your analysis, as these can provide valuable insights even in the absence of strong regression results.
+  - Communication with Amirah:
+    1. Feasibility: Confirm with Amirah that you have access to the necessary data and tools to implement the regression strategy.
+Discuss any potential challenges or limitations you foresee.
+    1. Collaboration: Work closely with Markus and Amirah to ensure that the regression strategy aligns with the overall research objectives and addresses any concerns they may have.

 # NEXT STEPS